tdammers/yeshql/README.md

 Probably.
 The project is hosted at https://bitbucket.org/tdammers/yeshql, feel free to comment there or send a message to tdammers@gmail.com if you find any.

+## Something about the name

+YeshQL is rather heavily inspired by YesQL, so it makes sense to blatantly steal most of the name.
+Throwing in an "H" for good measure (this being Haskell and all) makes it sound like Sean Connery, which automatically increases aweshomenesh, so that'sh what we'll roll with.

 ## License / Copying

 YeshQL is Free Software and provided as-is.
 Please see the enclosed LICENSE